Baltimore Ravens rookie Daylon Mack learns what happens when you forget to bring cinnamon rolls to a meeting

 REDSKINS TO OFFER GAMBLING-FOCUSED PRESEASON TELECAST

 “Man, somebody got me,” Mack said in the video.
-“I can believe it.
+“I can't believe it.
 Who even has the time to put all this stuff up?”

-Chris Wormley, a three-veteran from Michigan, owned up to putting the packing peanuts in the car with a simple tweet: “Me, I have the time.”
+Chris Wormley, a three-year veteran from Michigan, owned up to putting the packing peanuts in the car with a simple tweet: “Me, I have the time.”

 Mack is set to be on the team alongside Wormley, Michael Pierce and Brandon Williams.